timkimneu/Assignment5/README.txt

 Major changes since last update include the scheduling functionality where users can create an event without specifying an explicit starting/ending day and starting/ending time.
 We added the method scheduleEvent to the PlannerModel interface to implement scheduling in our NUPlannerModel and later the WorkTimePlannerModel.
 Several private helper methods are all added to implement this scheduleEvent method.
+Major refactoring was also needed in the Time class as the check for overlapping Time objects was incorrect and was the source of many bugs regarding both PlannerModel classes.
+Almost all classes in the view also were changed to accommodate the implementation of the controller in those classes instead of simply printing arguments into the console.
+The controller had methods added to communicate changes to the model which would then be updated in the view.

 Extra Credit:
 The frame is fully resizable.
 The lines for these can be found in the SchedulePanel class, where the method repaint